flrntdfr/WORKINPROGRESS.dufour.xyz/_chantiers/2021/tl;dr.md

 ended: 2021-12-12 23:58
 tags: list
 lib: typedv2.1.0.min.js
+description: |
+  A collection of conversation enders I gathered because they made sense at the time.
 ---

 <div id="typed-strings">
 	<p>Feed everyone.</p>
 	<p>No time is free.</p>
 	<p>All will prosper.</p>
+	<p>Pay attention to what has your attention.</p>
 	<p>The better you get, the better you better get.</p>
 	<p>She was god coming to you as a teaching.</p>
 	<p>From here we go sublime.</p>